-Advanced Couples Counseling (3 units)
+PSYCH 602 Advanced Couples Counseling

-Prerequisites(s): 18 units graduate work in Psychology Offers and in-depth look at the current modalities of couples counseling including process and outcome effectiveness studies, as well as advanced assessment and intervention techniques.
+Offers and in-depth look at the current modalities of couples counseling including process and outcome effectiveness studies, as well as advanced assessment and intervention techniques.
 Cultural and ethical issues will also be discussed throughout.

-Advanced Child & Adolescent Interventions in Therapy (3 units)
+Advanced Child & Adolescent Interventions in Therapy